danosme85/sesync16/README.md

 # sesync16

-LEarning to use version control
+Learning to use version control

 First commit on another repository

+Adding some text from RStudio.